Macro shot of female feet during professional pedicure. Filing procedure at beauty spa salon

 Rules for cleanliness and care for pedicures also goes for DIY pedis.
 Set up a clean area before you get your feet wet, make sure the basin you soak your feet in is scrubbed, and that your pumice stone, nail file and nail clippers have been cleaned.
 It’s not a bad idea to have your own nail grooming tools in any case.

 Limit your pedicure-unknowns to polish colour choice and treat yourself to healthy feet!
 Are your funky feet beyond the help of a nail technician?
-Book an appointment at Wilson Health Services with our chiropodist Patricia Wilson by calling (519) 624-8000.
+Book an appointment at Wilson Health Services with our chiropodist by calling (519) 624-8000.